JaidedAI/EasyOCR/README.md

 This project is based on researches/codes from several papers/open-source repositories.

+All deep learning part is based on [Pytorch](https://pytorch.org). :heart:

-Detection part is using CRAFT algorithm from this [official repository](https://github.com/clovaai/CRAFT-pytorch) and their [paper](https://arxiv.org/abs/1904.01941).
+Detection part is using CRAFT algorithm from this [official repository](https://github.com/clovaai/CRAFT-pytorch) and their [paper](https://arxiv.org/abs/1904.01941) (Thanks @YoungminBaek from @clovaai).
+We also use their pretrained model.

 Recognition model is CRNN ([paper](https://arxiv.org/abs/1507.05717)).
 It is composed of 3 main components, feature extraction (we are currently using [Resnet](https://arxiv.org/abs/1512.03385)), sequence labeling ([LSTM](https://www.bioinf.jku.at/publications/older/2604.pdf)) and decoding ([CTC](https://www.cs.toronto.edu/~graves/icml_2006.pdf)).
-Training pipeline for recognition part is a modified version from this [repository](https://github.com/clovaai/deep-text-recognition-benchmark).
+Training pipeline for recognition part is a modified version from  [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark).
+(Thanks @ku21fan from @clovaai) This repository is a gem that deserved more recognition.

 Beam search code is based on this [repository](https://github.com/githubharald/CTCDecoder) and his [blog](https://towardsdatascience.com/beam-search-decoding-in-ctc-trained-neural-networks-5a889a3d85a7).
+(Thanks @githubharald)

+Data synthesis is based on [TextRecognitionDataGenerator](https://github.com/Belval/TextRecognitionDataGenerator).
+(Thanks @Belval)

 And good read about CTC from distill.pub [here](https://distill.pub/2017/ctc/).